-At Stolar & Associates, I firmly believe it is never too soon to begin planning for your future.
-If something were to happen to you tomorrow, can you confidently say those closest to you would be taken care of?
-Pondering the what-if situations isn’t fun, but it’s a good idea to consider the state of your assets in order to better secure the future of your family and loved ones.
-To plan your will or trusts, contact an estate planning lawyer like me, Steven Stolar.
+At Stolar Law Group, we firmly believe it is never too soon to begin planning for your future.
+If something were to happen to you tomorrow, can you confidently say that those closest to you would be taken care of?
+Pondering the what-if situations isn’t fun, but it’s a good idea to consider the state of your assets to better secure the future of your family and loved ones.
+To plan your will or trusts, contact an experienced estate planning lawyer, like those at Stolar Law Group.

-Led by founding attorney, Steven Stolar, who brings more than 40 years of experience, and I am proud to offer professional, approachable legal services to all of our clients.
+Led by founding attorney, Steven Stolar, who brings more than 40 years of experience to our practice, Stolar Law Group is proud to offer professional, approachable legal services to all of our clients.
 Our Los Angeles will and trust attorneys provide personalized legal counsel to meet the specific needs of each client, protecting their best interests every step of the way.
 Based in Beverly Hills, our firm represents clients throughout Los Angeles County and all of California, from San Diego to San Francisco.